solita/finlandyard/README.md

 Idea is that police should catch villains on railways using trains simulated from actual timetable data.

 Villains must also choose, when to do crime to get points.
-See repository wiki for furher information.
+See repository wiki for further information.

 ## Set up